Welcome Package for New Employees - 10 Ideas

 Your company swag is one of the many workplace perks that will attract new talents to your organisation.
-There’s no rule to designing a welcome package.
+There’s no rule to designing a welcome pack.
 What’s important is that it should reflect the tone, culture, and ethos of your company in the right way.

-An employee handbook
+📓 Idea 1: An employee handbook

 That’s right, your booklet should have all the essential information that will help new hires to get started into their new role, and your company.
-This is the first step to make them independent at your organisation by reducing dependency on their direct managers for basic information.
+This is the first step to make them independent at your organization by reducing dependency on their direct managers for basic information.

 Some important topics to address in your employee handbook:

-The company structure
+- The company structure

-Some aspects of the company culture
+- Some aspects of the company culture

-Communication channels used by company
+- Communication channels used by company

-Paid time off
+- Paid time off

-And anything else a new hire must know about their role
+- And anything else a new hire must know about their role

 Ensure every employee gets a copy of your handbook that they can refer to any time.
 The more fun, and engaging it is, the more effective it will be for your employees to retain the information.
-While it’s a necessity to have the handbook in a digital format, a printed version adds a nice, personalised touch.
+While it’s a necessity to have the handbook in a digital format, a printed version adds a nice, personalized touch.

 Next on the list is sending all the necessary tools and supplies that will ease your employee’s workflow.
-You can customise them with your company logo, or have it monogrammed with your employee’s initials.
+You can customize them with your company logo, or have them monogrammed with your employee’s initials.

 Things you can include:

-🖋 Pens and pencils
+- 🖋 Pens and pencils

-🖱 Mouse pads
+- 🖱 Mouse pads

-🗃 Storage boxes
+- 🗃 Storage boxes

-🧽 Cleaning supplies
+- 🧽 Cleaning supplies

-🪴 Anything that can make their desk look aesthetically pleasing
+- 🪴 Anything that can make their desk look aesthetically pleasing

-Tech and gadgets
+💻 Idea 3: Tech and gadgets

 It’s hard to imagine any job right now that doesn’t involve a minimum use of technology.
 Whether you’re working remotely or from the office, providing your employees with digital tools and gadgets is always a good idea.

-This could mean sending them a new:
+This could mean including

-🖥 Set of monitors
+- 🖥 Set of monitors

-🎧 Bluetooth headphones
+- 🎧 Bluetooth headphones

-🎤 A microphone
+- 🎤 A microphone

-🎥 Any specific tech needed for their job
+- 🎥 Any specific tech needed for their job

 As a bonus, splurging on new techs, essential to your employees’ role, will just show how dedicated and valuable they are to you.
 It’s a neat way to decrease turnover in the early months of your new hire.

 From a legal perspective, giving these devices to your people ensures all the data is stored only in company-issued tools.
 You will be at a peace of mind knowing that no data will be lost/stolen/compromised as a result of your employees using personal devices.

-Login details for all accounts
+🔑 Idea 4: Login details for all accounts

 Employee productivity tools like Slack, Google Meet, are hitting an all time high amongst remote workers.
-This means creating accounts for every tool, and management softwares used within your organisation.
-For new hires, you can create accounts on their behalf and share that information with them on Day 1.
+This means creating accounts for every tool, and management softwares used within your organization.

 Tools like Lastpass or 1Password will allow your people to access hundreds of accounts with just one primary password.
-This creates a trusting environment within your organisation, and also speeds up your employees’ workflow.
+This creates a trusting environment within your organization, and also speeds up your employees’ workflow.

-Snacks in different variations
+🍿 Idea 5: Snacks in different variations

 Who doesn’t love grabbing quick munchies while taking a break from work!
-One of the easiest ways to impress your people is by sending a range of snacks they can binge on.
+One of the easiest ways to impress your people is by including a range of snacks they can binge on.

-Books and courses
+🎓 Idea 6: Books and courses

 There is no better way to show you care about your employee’s growth than investing in their learning.
 Identify, communicate, and buy all the materials that will help your employees excel in their new role.
 This starts from providing books, or ebooks for an eco-friendly approach.